 Do you like coffee?
 Do you like rich creamy ice cream?
-If you said yes to those questions (and I’m guessing you did!), then this is the dessert treat recipe for you!
+If you said yes to those questions (and I’m guessing you did!), then this is the Coffee Ice Cream treat recipe for you!

 A rich homemade custard ice cream base that’s made with real whole coffee beans!